 Documents in the portable document format (.pdf) file format can be opened by a number of different applications on a variety of popular devices.
 You can even upload them to Google Drive.
+But you may be wondering how to convert Google Slides to PDF if you need to share the document in that format.

 How to Convert a Google Slides File to a PDF